robertporeba/NBAinfo/README.md

 ## General info

 The application is designed for basketball fans.
-It allows you to check current league status, future and past games with scores and deatils about teams.
+It allows you to check current league status, and future and past games with scores and details about teams.

 ## Technologies
 - React Native